opencyber-space/ContractGr.id/README.md

 ---

-The **ContractGrid** is built upon the following key projects, each contributing a unique features:
+The **ContractGrid** is built upon the following key projects, each contributing to unique features:

 | Project        | Intuitive Brief |
 |----------------|-----------------|